akaliutau/reactive-microservice/README.md

 ## Dockerized build (needs docker to be installed first)

 1) The following command builds image with tag resource-service:1.0.
 Note the dot at the end of the command.
+This command must be run from the root directory.

 ```
 docker build -t resource-service:1.0 .
 ```

-2) this command instantiates and expose service at localhost:9090
+2) The next command instantiates and expose service at localhost:9090:

 ```
 docker run -p 9090:9090 resource-service:1.0